zalf-rpm/monica-documentation/Home.md

 ### Dokumentation

-The documentation of the MONICA processes can be found in our GitLab repository. [](https://gitlab.com/zalf-rpm/monica-docs/blob/master/Readme.md).
+The documentation of the MONICA processes can be found in our GitLab repository.
+[MONICA documentation](https://gitlab.com/zalf-rpm/monica-docs/blob/master/Readme.md)

 ### Mailing list